 Before making any investment, DFI recommends that you check to make sure that both the investment and the salesperson is registered and licensed in Washington by calling 360-902-8700 or 1-877-RING DFI (746-4334).

-High-Yield Investment and Ponzi Schemes
+- Pyramid and Other Ponzi Schemes